rdmesquita/GSV/README.md

   1. Access the main page of the GSV repository on GitHub: https://github.com/rdmesquita/GSV

-  2. Click on the green "Code" button and select the "Download ZIP" option.
-This will download the compressed program file.
+  2. Download the latest available release.

   3. Extract the file to a folder of your choice.
 Make sure the "image" folder is present in the same directory as the executable file.